The Fast and Spurious: Developer Productivity with GenAI: Introduction

+To address these research questions, we conducted a large-scale survey of \textbf{415 professional developers} grounded in the SPACE framework.
+We analyzed the data using a mix of quantitative and qualitative methods.

-Our study situates developers’ experiences with GenAI within the \emph{SPACE} framework to provide emerging empirical results that raise important discussion questions about the meaning of being ``fast,'' the shifting role of collaboration, and the potential for spurious forms of productivity in AI-mediated software development.
+As a result, our study situates developers' experience with GenAI within the \emph{SPACE} framework to provide emerging empirical results that raise important discussion questions about what it means to be ``fast'' in the context of broader software development, and the potential for perceived "spurious" forms of productivity in AI-mediated software development. \textit{``I think in the current state, AI can give you a productivity boost by bringing you 70\% there in a few minutes.
+However, the last 30\% will likely take you close to what you would've done before because you also have to thoroughly review AI code.''} [P20].